 Dad had an amazing memory and a gift to recount experiences into interesting stories.
 He enjoyed telling jokes.
 He made great peanut brittle and summertime churned ice cream.
 Dad was creative.
 He hand made many of his own tools.
 On some of his file rasps he glued on a dried corncob for an easy grip handle.
 He made a heavy wood picnic table with retractable wheels.
 He cut clear Plexiglas to create fork and knife dividers for kitchen drawers and made birdhouses from the material.
 He was always thinking if new and different ways to do things or to make something useful out of scrap material.
 We went camping and fishing many times taking side roads, which lead to some interesting adventures.
 He enjoyed cooking on these outings.

 His wife on 72 years, Dorothy, preceded him in death on November 1st, 2016.
-Surviving are his younger siblings Bob and Helen (both from Wabash Indiana) two daughter Sue of Iowa, and Mary Jane of Albuquerque: and two grandchildren: Chris, Sandra and her husband Shawn.
+Surviving are his younger siblings Bob and Helen (both from Wabash Indiana); two daughters Sue of Iowa, and Mary Jane and her husband Carl of Cedar Crest; and two grandchildren, Chris, Sandra and her husband Shawn.

 In lieu of flowers please send donations to https://animalhumanenm.org